-Cooling water is introduced through the 1/2-inch NPT connection on the rear bulkhead of the machine.
+Cooling water is introduced through the 1/2-inch NPT connection on the bulkhead of the machine.
 A water modulating valve in the outlet line regulates the cooling flow through the heat exchanger.
 The valve is factory set, but may require adjustment to maintain the operating oil temperature at 115° F (46° C).
-Oil temperature can be monitored from the Run Screen display.
+Oil temperature can be visually monitored from a dual scale level/temperature sight gauge on the side of the hydraulic oil reservoir.